Anarchism, Violence and Insurrectionism.

 “the sum total of the political, legislative, judiciary, military and financial institutions through which the management of their own affairs, the control over their personal behaviour, the responsibility for their personal safety, are taken away from the people and entrusted to others who, by usurpation or delegation, are vested with the power to make laws for everything and everybody, and to oblige the people to observe them, if need be, by the use of collective force”11

-As a result of the nature of the state, the working class are reduced to the position of the oppressed class who are forced to sell their labour to a minority class who use that labour to acquire profit which is in turn defended by the state and its armed forces.
-If we as anarchists believe this to be true then it is not illogical to say that any action taken against the state and the capitalists is not some savage form of violence but instead an act of liberation which reclaims what the working class has always rightfully had (the means of production and distribution)12
+As a result of the nature of the state, the working class are reduced to the position of the oppressed class who are forced to sell their labour to a minority class who use that labour to acquire profit, which is in turn defended by the state and its armed forces.
+If we as anarchists believe this to be true, then it is not illogical to say that any action taken against the state and the capitalists is not some savage form of violence, but instead an act of liberation which reclaims what the working class has always rightfully had (the means of production and distribution)12

 Because of the state's inherently violent nature, the anarchist belief in means and ends, and the theoretical conception of revolution as non-violent, I would argue that 21st-century anarchists can use violence proportionally in revolutionary and non-revolutionary situations.
 But what do I mean by this?